HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/extensibility/KeepFactory-and-caches.md

 ## LoggedOutUserList

-This uses an ExpiringMap to auto-expire JWT tokens.
+This uses an ExpiringMap to auto expire JWT tokens.
 The "/logout" endpoint also expires a JWT token.
 The expired tokens are checked by the "jwt" security handler, `ExpiringJwtHandler`.